vertigo

 Is It Vertigo?
 Possible Causes Of Dizziness Explained

 We may not think of it this way, but standing on two feet is complicated business.
-When you’re feeling unexpectedly dizzy, off-balance or lightheaded, though, you start to appreciate the normally invisible “sixth sense” of balance.
+When you’re feeling unexpectedly dizzy, off balanced or lightheaded, though, you start to appreciate the normally invisible “sixth sense” of balance.
 Because being in balance happens “automatically” for most of us, we don’t realize what a complex system it really is.
-Only when something goes wrong and our world turns upside down and spins, do we even realize there is something TO go wrong.
+Only when something goes wrong and our world turns upside down and spins, do we even realize there is something to go wrong.

 While “dizzy spells” can be unnerving, they’re very common: Most adults experience an occasional bout of dizziness.
-Vertigo, the sensation of spinning, is also surprisingly common, affecting an estimated 35 percent of people over age 40 at least once during their lifetime.
+Vertigo, the sensation of spinning, is also surprisingly common, affecting an estimated 40% of people at least once during their lifetime.

 “Because vertigo is not a diagnosis, but rather a symptom of an underlying problem, the first step in helping the newly “dizzy” patient is to understand what they are experiencing.
-This gives us the information we need to formulate a diagnosis and treatment plan,” explains Laura Brainard, M.D., an ear, nose and throat specialist at Henry Ford Health.
+This gives us the information we need to formulate a diagnosis and treatment plan,” explains Steven Chang, M.D., Chair of Otolaryngology at Henry Ford Health.

 Some people’s symptoms last a few seconds and others’ last hours, days or weeks.
 Whatever the experience, it is often sudden in onset, and very upsetting, leading many people to call 911 or have family take them to the ER.